Use cases

 Butler can send notifications (Slack, Teams, email, webhooks, ...) when reloads fail.

-These notifications can include the last 20-30-40 lines of the script log and this usually gives a good idea of what caused the reload to fail.
+These notifications can include the last 20-30-40 (configurable!) lines of the script log and this usually gives a good idea of what caused the reload to fail.

 But what if you want to look at the complete reload log of that failed app reload?